-For those who wish to visit and have a guided tour of the buildings they’re available weekends from Victoria Day to Thanksgiving, and 7-days a week from St-Jean to Labour Day. (p.s.
-Check the French page for details, the English page hasn’t been updated.)
-On guided tour days you can visit the windmill and stone miller’s house (on the hour), and the Interpretation Centre, and every weekend there is also bread tasting at 12:30 in the miller’s house, archery at 1pm and guided tours of the Interpretation Centre at 2:30pm.
+For those who wish to visit and have a guided tour of the buildings they’re available weekends from Victoria Day to Thanksgiving, and 7-days a week from St-Jean to Labour Day.
+On guided tour days you can visit the windmill and stone miller’s house, and every weekend there is also bread tasting around noon in the miller’s house, archery at 1pm and a visit to Interpretation Centre.
 You can always walk the hard-packed walking trails (stroller-friendly), enjoy the water views, giant picnic tables, and a really cool view of downtown Montreal and the mountain.
 It’s a small park, and the walk takes about 15 minutes (without stops) and circles back to the parking lot.

 Right next door to the park is the Notre-Dame-de-l’Île-Perrot Nautical Club where you can rent kayaks, canoes, Rabaskas and pedal boats, or try the SUP Yoga classes.

 You can read the hours of operation and rates at THIS LINK (just click on “Centre Nautique” in the menu) or call 514-290-2244.